 We've broken down this vital acne-fighting ingredient before, and Friedman further explains that benzoyl peroxide kills everything, especially acne-causing bacteria.
 He cautions to use only the amount needed, though.
 "When it comes to BPO, less is more," he says.

 3. Salicylic Acid

 "Salicylic acid is a common over-the-counter product that breaks up dead skin cells to clear out blackheads," says Levin.
-"Importantly, salicylic acid is a lipid-loving acid and therefore concentrates in pores, since pores are connected to our oil glands."
+"More importantly, salicylic acid is a lipid-loving acid and, therefore, concentrates in pores, since pores are connected to our oil glands."